Dallakjan/QuotesApp/README.md

 # Getting Started with Create React App

-Simple app made using React, and firebase, where You can add quotes, see information about added quotes etc.
+Simple app made using React, and firebase, where You can add quotes, see information about added quotes, added validation

+#todo add form validation and modals for better UX

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).